 This course will provide public health students with practical laboratory experience Prerequ: Micr 6239 or Micr 6212 or permission of instructor.

 PUBH 6276.
 Health Microbiology.
 3 Credits.

-Gain in-depth understanding of important non-viral pathogens pertinent to PH Microbiology.
-Learn how to isolate & identify pathogens using critical thinking & problem solving skills.
+Gain in-depth understanding of important non-viral pathogens pertinent to public health microbiology.
+Learn how to isolate and identify pathogens using critical thinking and problem solving skills.